polywrap/documentation/src/docs/tutorials/create-wraps/uniswapv3-to-polywrap.md

 ### End-to-end tests in JavaScript with Jest

-Not all tests can be written in the wrapper's native language, nor should they be.
-Code that depends on other wrappers or plugins must be tested by making calls to the Polywrap Client.
+Not all tests can be written in the wrap's native language, nor should they be.
+Code that depends on other wraps or plugins must be tested by making calls to the Polywrap Client.
 The Client coordinates inter-API communication.

 We wrote many of our most important tests in the popular JavaScript framework `jest`.
-Were we to write the Uniswap v3 wrapper again, we would actually use a lot less `as-pect` and a lot more `jest`.
+Were we to write the Uniswap v3 wrap again, we would actually use a lot less `as-pect` and a lot more `jest`.

-One advantage of testing with `jest` is that it requires developers to make calls in the same way users of their wrappers are likely to make them.
+One advantage of testing with `jest` is that it requires developers to make calls in the same way users of their wraps are likely to make them.
 A disadvantage is that it requires developers to set up the Polywrap client and a test environment, which is easy but takes more time.

 You can learn how to set up a Polywrap test environment in JavaScript by reading [Write an end to end test](../testing-wraps/in-typescript.md).